Conifold transitions via affine geometry and mirror symmetry: Introduction

 \subsection{Conifold transitions.}

 A node is the $3$-fold singularity with local equation $xy-zw=0$.
 A small resolution of a node has a $\PP^1$ as its exceptional cycle, with normal bundle $\mathcal O_{\PP^1}(-1) \oplus \mathcal O_{\PP^1}(-1)$.
 The smoothing of a node (i.e. $xy-zw=\epsilon$) produces a Langrangian $3$-sphere as a vanishing cycle.
 A conifold transition is the geometric transition associated with a $3$-fold with nodal singularities (i.e. a ``conifold").
-It was proved by Friedman and Tian \cite{Friedman}, \cite{Tian} that a compact complex conifold can be smoothed to a complex manifold if and only if the exceptional cycles of a small resolution satisfy a ``good relation" in homology (see equation (\ref{cx_goodrel})).
+It was proved by Friedman and Tian \cite{friedman-trivial}, \cite{Tian} that a compact complex conifold can be smoothed to a complex manifold if and only if the exceptional cycles of a small resolution satisfy a ``good relation" in homology (see equation (\ref{cx_goodrel})).
 Similarly, on the symplectic side, it was shown by Smith, Thomas and Yau \cite{STY} that a ``symplectic conifold" has a symplectic (small) resolution, with symplectic exceptional cycles, if and only if the vanishing cycles of a smoothing satisfy a good relation.
 These two results are a manifestation of the idea that the mirror of a complex smoothing should be a symplectic resolution.
-Indeed this idea has been used to find the mirror partner of one of the Calabi-Yau's involved in a conifold transition from the knowledge of the mirror of the other Calabi-Yau (see \cite{morrison-look}, \cite{conif_ms_grass}).